What is Greylisting and How Does It Protect Your Inbox? Print

 6. Will Greylisting Delay My Email?

-The first email from a new sender may occasionally be delayed by a few minutes, but once the sender has successfully delivered a message, future emails will arrive immediately.
+The first email from a new sender may occasionally be delayed by a few minutes while the sending server retries delivery.
+Once the sender has successfully delivered a message, future emails are typically delivered immediately.

 7. When Email Servers Are Misconfigured

-This issue is caused by the sending server configuration and cannot be controlled by the receiving email system.
+Important: This issue is caused by the sending server configuration and cannot be controlled by the receiving mail system.

 8. Greylisting Exceptions

-Certain trusted servers can be excluded from greylisting.
-This is commonly used for:
+Certain trusted systems can be excluded from greylisting where immediate delivery is required.

 • Website enquiry forms